 Aug.
 16-17: New student orientation on campus

-If you have difficulty with your GC student, faculty or staff email, please contact the email@example.com or visit the IT support webpage.
-If you have difficulty accessing information on our website due to a disability, please contact us at firstname.lastname@example.org and provide the URL (web address) of the material you tried to access, the problem you experienced, and your contact information.
+If you have difficulty with your GC student, faculty or staff email or have other technology issues on campus, please contact the email@example.com or visit the IT support webpage.
+If you have difficulty accessing information on the Greensboro College website due to a disability or other issues, please contact us at firstname.lastname@example.org and provide the URL (web address) of the material you tried to access, the problem you experienced, and your contact information.